 The 1431 Gap Project will extend from Cottonwood Creek Trail to the western limits of the Pass-Through Project and will match the same six-lane design as the Pass-Through Project.
-Design is underway, however the funding for construction is in the process of being secured through by TxDOT.
+Design is approaching completion and funding for construction is in the process of being secured through by TxDOT.

 Little Elm Trail from Bell Boulevard to Lakeline Boulevard

 The Little Elm Trail project will fill in the existing gaps of the roadway between Lakeline Boulevard and US183.
 Other improvements will include right turn lanes on southbound 183, Lakeline Boulevard and existing Little Elm Trail.
-Construction of road base, curb and gutter, and sidewalk through the Red Oaks subdivision is complete.
+The road base, curb and gutter, sidewalk, and first layer of asphalt through the Red Oaks subdivision is complete.
 Between Lakeline Blvd. and Liberty Oaks Blvd, the road bed is being prepared over the installed underground utilities (culverts, storm sewer, water, electric, and gas lines).
 Additionally, the right turn deceleration lane on southbound 183 at Little Elm Trail is currently under construction.
 The project is scheduled to be completed in early 2017.

 Lakeline Blvd. and Cypress Creek Road